FAQs for Child and adolescent psychoanalytic psychotherapy (M80)

 How do I find out if my current analyst is considered suitable?

 You will need to use the ‘Request for analytic consultation’ form.
-Ask your tutor for a form or contact the M80 admin (if you are not an M7 student) who will forward your request to the M80 tutor team.
+Ask your tutor for a form or contact the M80 course administrator (if you are not an M7 student) who will forward your request to the M80 tutor team.
 Use the from to provide the name and address of your current analyst and if they are not accredited by the Tavistock/ACP we can discuss options with you, i.e. changing analyst or considering whether your analyst could be accredited, etc.

 Does my analyst give me a reference?